sguox002/leetcode/leetcode-all.md

 ->>
 <<-1469	Find All The Lonely Nodes    		80.8%	Easy
-parent has only one child, the child is lonely node, dfs.
+parent has only one child, the child is lonely node, dfs. check its left and right child to store the child if it is the only child.
 ->>